 I love how the finish really brought out the distressed parts of the wood.
 The espresso color was perfect–really deep, rich looking without overpowering the wood to the point that it looks painted.

 I recommend getting out one of the scrap pieces of lumber you used on the project and testing out the color you came home with before going any further.
 So much easier to change your mind now, rather than once you’ve started on the actual project!

 Since I had sanded so thoroughly before assembling the leaning shelves, I did not do that again.
-I vacuumed the shelves with the brush attachment to remove debris.

 I used general finishes espresso water-based stain.
 UPDATE: this is exactly what I used and got the finish you see in the pictures.
 However after learning more since this project, I would highly recommend using a preconditioner before staining pine so that it goes on evenly without blotches.
 You can find this in a container that looks just like your stain containers in the same section of the store.

 The stain was recommended by a member of the community over at Ana White’s website.
 If you want to see the results on red oak, click here and take a peek at nickybecky’s bookshelves.
 There’s a whole discussion on how to get a dark brown result if you are staining–the post has a lot of good suggestions.
 (Update May 2018–this link no longer works.
 But if you go to ana-white.com and search for “espresso stain” you’ll get some advice in the results.)

 As you can see, I did the finishing inside.
 I was particularly happy to hear that General Finishes espresso water-based stain was not smelly at all, which was important to me–and I am also happy to report that was true.
 We smelled it very slightly the night I applied it and hardly at all after that.
 There is some helpful information on applying water-based stain on GeneralFinishes.com that I read through before I started.